sphero-inc/Sphero-Android-SDK/samples/AchievementSample/README.md

     [[NSNotificationCenter defaultCenter] addObserver:self selector:@selector(spheroWorldAchievementEarned:) name:RKAchievementEarnedNotification object:nil];

-When the notification fires you can extract the RKAchievement object the user earned from the user info dictionary.
+When the notification invokes you can extract the RKAchievement object the user earned from the user info dictionary.
 You can use the information in the RKAchievement object to display a notification to the user.
 An example is shown below.

     -(void)spheroWorldAchievementEarned:(NSNotification*)notification {
 	    //Get the achievement that was earned from the userInfo dictionary